+Discussion: Some editorial issues in the description of the primitive need to be addressed – repetition of ‘this’, ‘that the corresponding sounding exchange completed successfully’, etc.

+Resolution: Revise.

 6.3.56.3.1 Function

 Insert the following paragraph at the end of the clause:

-For RSTA Centric EDCA based measurement exchange (11.22.6.4.2), this this primitive indicates that a Fine Timing Measurement frame has been received by the peer STA to which it was sent.
-For Trigger Based (11.22.6.4.3 Measurement Exchange in TB mode) or non-Tigger Based (11.22.6.4.4 Measurement Exchange in non-TB Mode) Sounding Exchange this primitive indicates that the corresponding sounding exchange completed successfully with the specified peer entity; and a RSTA to ISTA Location Measurement Report is expected imminently.
+For RSTA Centric EDCA based measurement exchange (11.22.6.4.2), (#1702)this primitive indicates that a Fine Timing Measurement frame has been received by the peer STA to which it was sent.
+For Trigger Based (11.22.6.4.3 Measurement Exchange in TB mode) or non-Tigger Based (11.22.6.4.4 Measurement Exchange in non-TB Mode) Sounding Exchange this primitive indicates that the corresponding sounding exchange has (#1702) completed successfully with the specified peer entity; and that (#1702) a RSTA to ISTA Location Measurement Report is expected imminently.